 The Oakley Zulu BioZone Pant in Snow Camo is part of Oakley’s line of insulated outerwear.
 At first blush I expected the pattern to be too busy for me and that I would have to make concessions on function for the flare of the pants.
 I was wrong on both counts.
 The Snow Camo pattern is surprisingly mellow in person (you barely even notice), and the specs on the pants would make any gearhead happy.

 Oakley Zulu BioZone Pant Fit

 This pant comes in a regular fit which I found to be a little large around the waist but perfect on my legs.
 I generally wear a size small and because the legs fit so well, I wouldn’t have wanted to go down a size in these.
-In fact when the weather gets colder and there’s more layers involved I’m sure I’ll be thankful for the extra room.
-Fortunately Oakley designed the Zulu BioZone pant with an adjustable silicone gripper waist and exterior drawstring.
+In fact when the weather gets colder and there are more layers involved I’m sure I’ll be thankful for the extra room.
+Fortunately, Oakley designed the Zulu BioZone pant with an adjustable silicone gripper waist and exterior drawstring.
 I like that I could layer up or down as needed and still always get a personalized fit.

 If you’re also rocking an Oakley jacket like the Zulu BioZone Jacket, there are hidden snaps under the belt loops to integrate the pant and jacket to keep your powder-skirt extra secure.
 It’s seamless integration feels like a one-piece which is great for storm skiing and ultra cold days when you want to keep every ounce of warmth.

 As I said the legs of this pant are very true to size.
 Best of all they don’t leave a ton of extra fabric slouching around my ankles so I know these would be a functional pant for hiking the park or the back bowls of your favorite resort (if you open the vents).